If you're thinking about it, talk with your doctor about the benefits and risks, and whether it's a good idea for you.

 Benefits of Weight Loss Surgery

-Improvements in general health are also common.
+That weight loss often leads to other health benefits.
+Improvements in general health are common.
 Obesity-related medical conditions usually improve or even go away after weight loss surgery, including:

-About 95% of people report improved quality of life after weight loss surgery.
-Some studies also suggest people live longer after weight loss surgery, compared to equally obese people who do not have surgery.
+After weight loss surgery, most people -- about 95% -- say their quality of life is better.
+Some studies also suggest people live longer after weight loss surgery, compared to equally obese people who don't get surgery.

 Weight loss surgery carries real risks.
 As many as 10% of people have complications afterward.